 - A zipper foot (read sewing machine feet guide).
 This can be a regular zipper foot or a specialized invisible zipper foot.
 You will get great results with both but you can generally get a little closer to the tape with the specialized foot.
 Look for a top quality one as cheap and cheerful won’t have the same magic effect!

 - An invisible zipper to insert (types of zipper).
-Don’t worry if you don’t have the right length for your project – you can easily shorten them. (how to shorten a zipper)
+Don’t worry if you don’t have the right length for your project – you can easily shorten them. (how to shorten a zipper).
+Invisible zippers are made from nylon coil and are normally on a mesh or lightweight tape.

 - Pins or tailor’s chalk.